Begin of page section:

 The pair of pricked holes near the central fold suggests the possibility of multiple leaves having been held together in what appears to be a precursor to the bound book.

-There is ink transfer from left to right and vice verso where the text is written that suggests that the bifolio could have been closed along a pre-existing fold when the ink was still fresh.
+There is ink transfer from left to right and vice versa that suggests that the bifolio could have been closed along a pre-existing fold when the ink was still fresh.

 What technique was used for binding the book?